tlh/workgroups.el/README.md

   you may run into this.

-- Very large terminal geometries (270x70 or higher) can also cause slow `redisplay` in xterm.
+- Very large terminal geometries (270x70 or higher) can also cause very slow `redisplay` in xterm.
+Until I figure out the best way to handle this, you should just see what works, and either set your background color or turn off morphing with:

-I'm trying to determine the best way to handle these issues.
-But for now, you should just see what works, and either set your background color or turn off morphing with `(setq wg-morph-on nil)`.
+        `(setq wg-morph-on nil)`

 ### Base and Working Configs